alexlitel/congresstweets-automator/README.md

 * GITHUB_USER
 * SITE_REPO

+##### Optional variables

-**Optional variables**: There's a `TZ` variable for helping the `moment-timezone` module operate, but that defaults to `America/New_York` in its absence and isn't needed.
-For the self-updating maintenance process, there's a `SELF_REPO` variable for the quasi-recursive updates.
+* **`TZ`**: helps the `moment-timezone` module operate, but that defaults to `America/New_York` in its absence and isn't needed.
+* **`SELF_REPO`**: For the self-updating maintenance process, allows for the quasi-recursive updates.
+* **`INIT_DATE`**: The initialization date for the app, must be in the format of `YYYY-MM-DD`.
+Otherwise, defaults to the current date.
+Used for store initialization and limiting number of current files in front-end repo.

 Make sure you have Github repos set up for deployment, otherwise those parts of the app may fail.
 Deploying the app will automatically run unit tests and linters.

 ## Testing
 To test the app, simply run `yarn test` to lint and run Jest tests and other fun stuff.
-As of V1, there's a mock API to handle the requests to Github content, Github's API and Twitter's API, and added a variety of utilities
+As of V1, there's a mock API to handle the requests to Github content, Github's API and Twitter's API, and a variety of utilitie.

 ## Issues, etc.
 If you come across any issues, don't hesitate to file any issue in this repo, make a pull request or [send an email](mailto:alexlitelATgmailDOTcom).